StarPlayrX/XPC123/README.md

 Application B <-> XPC Service plugin <-> XPC Launch Daemon
 ```

 As you can see Apple's example leads you to a dead end.
-In fact a XPC Launch Daemon has a one to many relationship vs. Apple's XPC Service template using a plugin is only one to one.
+In fact a XPC Launch Daemon has a one to many relationship vs. an XPCService plugin is one to one.

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 There is more to XPC than this.
 For me, having an end-to-end working example makes easier to get started.